itswasabii/toyproblems/readme.md

 # Toy problems

-Foobar is a bunch of javascript function code challenges solved
+Toy problems is a bunch of javascript function code challenges solved

 ## Installation